What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Get-Content - display the contents of the file.

-For frequently used cmdlets and external utilities, Windows PowerShell has short synonyms - aliases (from the English.
-Alias).
+For frequently used cmdlets and external utilities in Windows PowerShell has short synonyms called aliases.
 For example, dir is an alias for Get-ChildItem.
-The list of synonyms also includes analogues of commands from Unix systems (ls, ps, etc.), and the Get-Help cmdlet is called by the help command.
-A complete list of synonyms can be viewed using the Get-Alias cmdlet:
+The list of synonyms also includes Unix-like commands (ls, ps, etc.), and the Get-Help cmdlet is invoked by the help command.
+The full list of synonyms can be viewed using the Get-Alias cmdlet:

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 Scripts, Functions, Modules, and the PowerShell Language